 There are many ways to acquire high-quality backlinks and boost your website's authority.
 Here are the most effective ones:

-Guest posting—You can find various websites in your niche that accept guest posts and let you link to your pages.
+Guest posting.
+Find websites in your niche that accept guest contributions and let you link back to your pages.
+Focus on sites with genuine audiences rather than those that exist purely for link exchanges.

-Reclaiming broken links—A broken link may be a result of moving your website content around.
+Reclaiming broken links.
+A broken link may result from moving your website content around.
 You can reclaim the link by asking the external website's owner to include the new URL.

-Claiming unlinked brand mentions—Some websites might mention your business without linking to it, in which case you can reach out and ask for a link.
+Claiming unlinked brand mentions.
+Some websites might mention your business without linking to it.
+Reach out and ask for a link.
+Tools like Google Alerts make it easy to find these opportunities.

-You can get backlinks naturally, but the process can take a while.
+You can earn backlinks naturally, but the process can take a while.
 So take an active approach and outright ask for them.

 Here's an example of a guest posting pitch we received for the Surfer blog: